AllenSWDB/allenswdb.github.io/databook/background/Mouse-visual-system.md

 HVAs, finding evidence of functional differences between some of the areas.
 These results, alongside connectivity data, are suggestive that such a dorsal/ventral organization might be present - though with much more interconnection and a lower hierarchical depth than found in primates/cats.
-{Niell, 2011 Primer on early studies of mouse HVA functional properties: https://doi.org/10.1038/nature24636}
+See {cite:t}`niell2011` for a primer on early studies of mouse HVA functional properties.

 ![dorsal_ventral](/resources/Niell_visual_hierarchy.png)